All About the CPRA

 - Provide new and stronger protections for minors

-The CPRA aims to be clearer, stronger and more enforceable than the CCPA.
+The CPRA amendments aim to make the CCPA clearer, stronger and more enforceable.

 To achieve these goals it focuses on a number of key areas.